Agricultural Center at Charnews Farm

 Local Food Production and Community Involvement

-The Trust's Agricultural Center at Charnew's Farm is located at 3005 Youngs Avenue in Southold and is a 23-acre farm with a 2-story farmhouse and large barn.
+From 23 acres acquired from the Charnews family in 2008, the Agricultural Center has grown to nearly 100 acres of productive farmland along Young's Avenue north and south of Route 48.
 The agricultural lands are leased to local farmers, and the Trust uses the Ag Center as the setting for our Learning Garden as well as our Community Garden, offering local residents the chance to lease raised beds and cultivated plots to grow their own food.
 Farmers who have leased land at our Ag Center include Fred Lee of Sang Lee Farms, Chris Browder of Browder's Birds, and Stephanie Gaylor of Invincible Summer Farms.

-Our community garden program is in full swing!
-Won't you consider joining us?
-Joining the community garden will have you cultivating more than fresh, organically grown vegetables - you'll cultivate new friendships and gardening know-how too!
+Now in its 8th year, our community garden program has been wonderfully productive!
+Won't you consider joining us in 2017?
+Joining the community garden will have you cultivating more than fresh, organically grown vegetables -- you'll cultivate new friendships and gardening know-how too!
 For more information, and to reserve your space, contact Denise Markut, North Fork Stewardship Manager, at 631.734.5630 or email to DMarkut@peconiclandtrust.org.

-The farm has also hosted many times Katharine Griffiths, Steve Gessler and Doug Elliot and the students from the Avalon Outdoor Leadership and Summer Stewardship program (Avalon Park and Preserve in Stonybrook, NY), for an overnight adventure in farming.
+The farm has also hosted Katharine Griffiths, Steve Gessler, Doug Elliot and the students from the Avalon Outdoor Leadership and Summer Stewardship program (Avalon Park and Preserve in Stonybrook, NY) on numerous occasions, for an overnight adventure in farming.
 Read Doug Elliot's insightful article on the group's experience at Charnews Farm and Quail Hill Farm during the summers of 2009 and 2010.

 The Conservation Story